Copper Storage in Dogs: Mastering Prevention and Care

 ● Eye problems (cataracts, glaucoma)

-Lethargy: Dogs with copper storage disease may appear weak and lack energy.
+Lethargy: Dogs may seem weak and lack energy.

-Loss of Appetite: A decreased appetite or refusal to eat is a common sign.
+Loss of Appetite: A decreased desire to eat or refusal to eat can occur.

-Jaundice: Yellowing of the skin, gums, and whites of the eyes can occur due to liver damage.
+Jaundice: Yellowing of the skin, gums, and whites of the eyes due to liver damage.

-Vomiting and Diarrhea: Gastrointestinal symptoms are common and may include vomiting and diarrhea.
+Vomiting and Diarrhea: Gastrointestinal issues like vomiting and diarrhea are common.

-Increased Thirst and Urination: Affected dogs may drink more water and urinate frequently.
+Increased Thirst and Urination: Affected dogs may drink more water and urinate more frequently.

-Neurological Symptoms: In severe cases, neurological signs like seizures or disorientation can develop.
+Neurological Symptoms: In severe cases, signs like seizures or confusion may develop.

 Diagnosis

-Diagnosing copper storage disease in dogs involves a combination of clinical signs, blood tests, and imaging studies.
-A veterinarian will typically perform the following steps:
+Diagnosing copper build-up in dogs involves a mix of clinical signs, blood tests, and imaging studies.
+A vet will usually carry out these steps:

 Test/